Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 In the October 2018 Budget, the government announced that it would no longer be using PF2 for new projects, but would continue to work on improving the value of existing PFI contracts.
 It also confirmed that it would continue to support private investment in infrastructure via other established tools, such as Contracts for Difference, the Regulated Asset Base Model and the UK Guarantee Scheme.

 Governments have always paid private contractors to build roads, government offices, schools, hospitals and prisons out of tax revenues.
-They would pay to have buildings built, then pay to have them run.
-In 1992, the right of centre Conservative government created the Private Finance Initiative (PFI) which saw government procurement in the UK evolve from delivery of an asset into the long term delivery of a service, ie no longer just the construction of a building, but the design, construction, financing and subsequent operation of the asset – often for terms of 20, 25 or 30 years.
+They would pay to have buildings built, then pay to have them operated and maintained.
+In 1992, the right of centre Conservative government created the Private Finance Initiative (PFI) which saw government procurement in the UK evolve from delivery of an asset into the long term delivery of a service, ie no longer just the construction of a building, but the design, construction, financing and subsequent operation of the asset – often for terms of 20, 25 or 30 years (and a few are even longer).

 When the left of centre Labour party came to power in 1997, PFI was further developed under the rubric of public-private partnerships (PPPs) and the scheme was continued by the Labour/Liberal Democrat coalition Scottish Executive (now known as the Scottish Government) in the newly‑constituted devolved administration.

 The continued use of PFI/PPP as a means of financing capital expenditure infrastructure and construction projects came under review as a result of the Scottish Nationalist Party's election in the 2007 Scottish parliamentary elections.
 As part of its election manifesto the SNP set out its proposal for the Scottish Futures Trust as an alternative to PPP/PFI.
-The Scottish Futures Trust has now been established, the primary responsibility of which is to now restricted to increasing the efficiency and effectiveness of infrastructure investment in Scotland.
+The Scottish Futures Trust was established in 2008 (an executive non-departmental public body of the Scottish Government) and given primary responsibility for increasing the efficiency and effectiveness of infrastructure investment in Scotland.

-Non-Profit Distribution (NPD) was developed as an alternative to, and has since superseded, the traditional PFI model in Scotland and is now the preferred method of procuring projects on PPP.
-In essence, the NPD model limits the internal rate of return (IRR) that the private sector investors in the PPP project can make.
+Non-Profit Distribution (NPD) was developed by the Scottish Government as an alternative to, and has since superseded, the traditional PFI model in Scotland and is now the preferred method of procuring projects on PPP.
+In essence, the NPD model limits the internal rate of return (IRR) that the private sector investors in the PPP project can make (as the historically high level of returns for investors when unrestricted, particularly where PPP projects were re-financed or where shareholdings in project companies were disposed of, was considered politically unacceptable).
+The Scottish Futures Trust is considering whether the Welsh Government’s Mutual Investment Model (MIM) could be adopted in Scotland (under this investment model the public sector would act as a co-investor and co-owner of up to 20% of the issued share capital of the special purpose company established for a project).

 Public-private partnerships (PPPs) are not common in Ukraine.
 Relations between state/local bodies and developers are usually formalized by other legal instruments (eg investment agreements or joint activity agreements).